 This is the activity that requires the most training on this list, even more training, and preparation than sky diving.
 Kenya is one of the best rock climbing places in the world with numerous rocks and high mountains to climb, most never been climbed before.
 If you are a beginner you can first train at the Bluesky Climbing Gym in Nairobi.
 From there you should get an experienced climber to train you and watch you like a hawk to ensure you don’t endanger anyone.
 Some popular rock-climbing spots are in Hell’s Gate with Mount Kenya offering very difficult climbs for experienced climbers.

 Kenya has really beautiful landscapes that are just perfect for ziplining.
-It is for this reason ziplining has become very popular with longer and higher ziplines being installed every year.
-My favorite zip line is in Kireita, which is operated by FlyingFox.
+It is, for this reason, ziplining has become very popular with longer and higher ziplines being installed every year.
+My favorite zip line is The Forest in Kimende.
+It is arguably the best Zipline and highest course in Kenya.
+You zip across 6 long ziplines above the Aberdare Mountain ranges.
+Water Falls, Rivers, and even Elephants are visible below.
+It takes about an hour to complete the whole cause.
+It’s hard to describe, you have to see it to believe it.
+Another Favourite is in Kireita, which is operated by FlyingFox.
 At 2.4Km this is the longest zip line in Kenya.
 You get to fly over the forest and rivers at high speed while enjoying the scenery.
 Rapids Camp Sagana also has ziplining.

 These are probably the most popular water sports among Kenyans, especially jet skiing.
 However, water skiing and wakeboarding are the more adrenaline-filled activities despite being less popular.
 Most beach resorts along the coast have these activities at a good price.